status-im/swarms/ideas/142-wallet-compatibility/README.md

 Since the generation of the key is different, the account and address are not the ones that the user expected to import.
 Users won't be able to log in on `dapps` with the same they used previously, and won't be able to see the value and collectables they actually have in their wallet.

-Impacts Idea #58-mainnet
+Impacts Ideas #58-mainnet and #80-onboarding.
-Impacts Idea #80-onboarding

 ### Technical overview